EDV Telehealth Counselling service - Eating Disorders Victoria

 Home ~ Find support ~ EDV Telehealth Counselling service

 EDV’s Telehealth Counselling is a free phone and web based service available to Victorians who are concerned they may be experiencing, or are currently diagnosed with, an eating disorder.
-Our trained Counsellors offer an understanding and expert ear to talk to.

 Please get in touch if you are are:

-• On a waitlist for treatment
+• On a waitlist for eating disorder treatment

 • Looking to re-engage with support or are in relapse